danijelcamdzic/secure-distributed-password-storage/README.md

 # About
-Sections below provide an overview of the system.

-## Title
-The title of the project is: "Secure Distributed Password Storage and Recovery on MQTT-connected Hardware IoT Nodes using RSA Cryptography and Shamir's Secret Sharing Scheme"
+This project implements **secure distributed password storage and recovery on MQTT-connected hardware IoT nodes using RSA cryptography and Shamir's secret charing scheme**.

 ## Overview
-This master's thesis project involves the analysis and development of a secure, distributed system for storing and accessing secret passwords across multiple independent hardware IoT devices.
+This project includes the analysis and development of a secure, distributed system for storing and accessing secret passwords across multiple independent hardware IoT devices.
 The system utilizes the MQTT 3.1.1 protocol, RSA cryptography, and Shamir's Secret Sharing scheme.

 ## Software Access Node
 The system demonstrates the use of a software access node implemented in C++, along with multiple hardware devices (nodes) with internet access, specifically ESP32 devices.
 Each node in the system has its own public and private RSA (2048-bit) key.
 The cross-platform software access node can run on any platform that supports C++ compilation and execution.
 It implements RSA encryption, RSA decryption, as well as the splitting and reconstruction of passwords using Shamir's Secret Sharing formula.

 ## Hardware Nodes
 Hardware devices in the system act as storage nodes for password fragments.
-The system relies on IoT connections between devices by implementing the MQTT 3.1.1 protocol, with a custom [MQTT 3.1.1 client library](https://github.com/danijelcamdzic/mqtt311-client-library) built from scratch, using FreeRTOS concurrency mechanisms, and fulfilling all requirements and functionalities specified by the MQTT 3.1.1 standard.
+The system relies on IoT connections between devices by implementing the MQTT 3.1.1 protocol, with a custom lightweight [MQTT 3.1.1 client library](https://github.com/danijelcamdzic/mqtt311-client-library) built from scratch, using FreeRTOS concurrency mechanisms, and fulfilling all requirements and functionalities specified by the MQTT 3.1.1 standard.
 This eliminates the need for third-party implementations.

 ## Additional Security Features
 Hardware devices in the system also implement RSA encryption and RSA decryption using the Mbed-TLS library.
 The system is designed so that the software access node has public RSA (2048-bit) keys for all hardware nodes, while hardware nodes only have the public key for the access node.
 Passwords created via the access node are split into N parts (where N is the number of hardware nodes), with M (M<=N) parts required for password reconstruction.
 Each password part is encrypted with the hardware node's RSA (2048-bit) public key before being sent.